Transparent supply chains in e-commerce: Distributed order management with neuland

 Complexity of omnichannel management systems for the ordering process

-Decentralized warehouse management with different warehouse management systems
+Decentralized warehouse management using different warehouse management systems

 Merging orders from different shopping baskets